slebok/slebok/terms/SoftwareLanguageEngineering.md

 # Software Language Engineering
 ## Definition
-> engineering of software languages and related artifacts
+> engineering of software languages and related artifacts [ON]

 alt:

-> engineering of languages related to software, and of their tools, using tools
+> engineering of languages related to software, and of their tools, using tools [FS]

 wow!
 ## Classification